spark-admissions-logo Free Consultation

 Should I Transfer Colleges?

 That depends!
-Are you being academically and personally fulfilled at your current school?
+Are you being fulfilled academically and personally at your current school?
 This may be the most important degree you ever get, so it’s essential to make it count.
 If you don’t think your current school is setting you up for success, it may be time to look for a change.

-Can I Transfer Out of Community College?
+Can I Transfer out of Community College?

 Yes!
 A significant number of community college students transfer every year, whether between community colleges or into four-year institutions.
 Spending some time at community college before transferring to a four-year university can be a strategic path for some high school graduates who may not be fully academically prepared for college.